LevitatingBusinessMan/catbin/README.md

     -d, --data          Directory to store data in
-    -t, --timeout       Time to wait before closing socket in seconds -m, ---maxlength    Max length for a paste in bytes
+    -t, --timeout       Time to wait before closing socket in seconds -m, ---maxlength    Max length for a paste in bytes -e, ---secure       Defines if the url returned uses https

 ```